SumiSastri/dev-blogs/docs/fullstack-JavaScript/part3-server-side-JavaScript.md

 layout: default
 parent:  Fullstack JavaScript
 nav_order: 14
-title: NodeJs as a runtime environment
+title: Server-side JavaScript
 last_updated: Feb 2024
 ---

-# NodeJs as a runtime environment
+# Server-side JavaScript

 As we have seen in part 1, NodeJS  or Node, is an opensource, cross-platform runtime environment created by Ryan Dahl.
+It is the main gateway as a runtime environment to server-side JavaScript.

 Initially, it was backed by large corporations, but within a few years, it decoupled from corporate backers to become an opensource project.